CRNA vs. Anesthesiologist: What’s the Difference?

 Duties and Responsibilities

 CRNAs and anesthesiologists share many responsibilities.
-The main difference in responsibilities between CRNAs and anesthesiologists is that anesthesiologists supervise CRNAs and anesthesia assistants.
+The main difference is that anesthesiologists supervise CRNAs and anesthesia assistants.

-In 28 states, CRNAs must be supervised by an anesthesiologist so the care they provide will be reimbursed by the Center for Medicare and Medicaid Services (CMS).
-The remaining 22 states opted out of the facility reimbursement requirement and offer full-practice authority to CRNAs.
+In 16 states, CRNAs must be supervised by an anesthesiologist so the care they provide will be reimbursed by the Center for Medicare and Medicaid Services (CMS).
+The remaining 34 states opt out of the facility reimbursement requirement and offer CRNAs independent practice authority.

-CRNAs and anesthesiologists share the same responsibilities in patient care.
+CRNAs and anesthesiologists share many of the same responsibilities in patient care.
 They both:

-However, anesthesiologists can supervise CRNAs and anesthesia assistants, which is a duty that not all CRNAs are allowed to perform.
+However, anesthesiologists can supervise CRNAs and anesthesia assistants, a duty that not all CRNAs can perform.

 Education and Certification

-CRNAs complete about eight years of training; anesthesiologists complete 12 years.
-CRNAs attend nursing school, hold a DNP degree, and complete at least 1,000 hours of practicum.
+CRNAs complete about eight years of training, while anesthesiologists complete 12 years.
+CRNAs attend nursing school, hold a DNP degree, and complete at least 1,000 practicum hours.
 Anesthesiologists attend medical school, hold an MD or a DO degree, and complete four years of residency.

 How to Become a Certified Registered Nurse Anesthetist